b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 *so... cover the lab with informational posters!
 NO. MAYBE. group activities? maybe? probably?
 Is this, like, a UX problem?*

+I started exploring how research engineers and scientists experience safety.
+Realising my team was special in our small size (3 engineers, one UX-er) and how gently we had entered the robotic experimentation space (with guidance from many experts), I figured our experience was not baseline.
+Widening scope, safety is a core and historic value of the org with dedicated experts, skill teams, processes, documentation...
+The foundation of safety exists, I could lean on that and focus on front loading a new team with a safety culture that integrates into the organisational safety systems.

 **How do you rapidly create a safety-positive culture in a research group of new people?**

 - don't make safe experiment planning feel like homework.